-Learning Objective: 02-03 Explain the additional special cost recovery rules (§179, bonus, listed property) and calculate the deduction allowable under these rules.

-97. Reid acquired two assets in 2016: computer equipment (5-year property) acquired on August 6th with a basis of \$500,000 and machinery (7-year property) on November 9th with a basis of \$500,000.
+AACSB: Analytical Thinking AICPA: BB Critical Thinking Blooms: Analyze Learning Objective: 02-03 Explain the additional special cost recovery rules (§179, bonus, listed property) and calculate the deduction allowable under these rules.
+Level of Difficulty: 3 Haro Topic: Special Rules Relating to Cost Recovery 97.
+Reid acquired two assets in 2016: computer equipment (5-year property) acquired on August 6th with a basis of \$500,000 and machinery (7-year property) on November 9th with a basis of \$500,000.
 Assume that Reid has sufficient income to avoid any limitations.
-Calculate the maximum depreciation expense including §179 expensing (but not bonus expensing).
-Assume the 2015 §179 limits are identical to 2016.
+Calculate the maximum depreciation expense including \$179 expensing (but not bonus expensing).
+Assume the 2015 \$179 limits are identical to 2016.

 Feedback: The \$500,000 §179 expense should be used for the asset with the lowest first year depreciation percentage; therefore, Reid expenses the machinery using §179 of \$500,000.
 The mid-quarter convention will no longer apply once the machinery is expensed because the determination of the convention occurs after the basis reduction from the §179 expensing.
 Reid then uses the half-year convention to depreciate the computer equipment.
-The cost recovery for the equipment is \$100,000 (\$500,000 × .2) resulting in a total depreciation expense of \$600,000 (\$500,000 machinery + \$100,000 computer equipment).
-Choosing to use the §179 immediate expensing option on the 7-year property results in accelerated depreciation compared to choosing the 5-year property.
+The cost recovery for the equipment is \$100,000 ( $$500,000 \times .2$ ) resulting in a total depreciation expense of \$600,000 (\$500,000 machinery + \$100,000 computer equipment).
+Choosing to use the \$179 immediate expensing option on the 7-year property results in accelerated depreciation compared to choosing the 5-year property.

-AACSB: Analytical Thinking

-AICPA: BB Critical Thinking

-Blooms: Analyze

-Learning Objective: 02-03 Explain the additional special cost recovery rules (§179, bonus, listed property) and calculate the deduction allowable under these rules.

-98. Phyllis purchased \$8,000 of specialized audio equipment that she uses in her business regularly.
+AACSB: Analytical Thinking AICPA: BB Critical Thinking Blooms: Analyze Learning Objective: 02-03 Explain the additional special cost recovery rules (\$179, bonus, listed property) and calculate the deduction allowable under these rules.
+Level of Difficulty: 2 Medium Topic: Special Rules Relating to Cost Recovery 98.
+Phyllis purchased \$8,000 of specialized audio equipment that she uses in her business regularly.
 Occasionally, she uses the equipment for personal use.
-During the first year, Phyllis used the equipment for business use 70 percent of the time; however, during the current

-(second) year the business use fell to 40 percent.
-Assume that the equipment is seven-year whole number?

-MACRS property and is under the half-year convention.
-Assume the ADS recovery period is
+During the first year, Phyllis used the equipment for business use 70 percent of the time; however, during the current (second) year the business use fell to 40 percent.
+Assume that the equipment is seven-year MACRS property and is under the half-year convention.
+Assume the ADS recovery period is 10 years.
+What is the depreciation allowance for the current year, rounded to the nearest whole number?

-10 years.
-What is the depreciation allowance for the current year, rounded to the nearest depreciation for all years must be recalculated under the straight-line method over the ADS recovery period.
-During the first year depreciation was \$800 (\$8,000 × .1429 × 70%).
-Using the straight-line method over the ADS recovery period the depreciation for year 1 would be